RoyalIcing/flambeau/docs/reducers.md

 ## Introspection Consensus

-The `getConsensus` property is part of every connected action set, including those passed to action creators (`currentActionSet` and `allActionSets`), that have introspection methods.
+The `consensus` property is part of every connected action set, including those passed to action creators (`currentActionSet` and `allActionSets`), that have introspection methods.